Wisconsin Lutheran College logo

 Key Highlights

-• Acquired a substantial 60,000-volume academic library in 1982 to enhance learning resources.
+• Acquired a 60,000-volume academic library from Milton College in 1982 through volunteer efforts.

-• Led by its third full-time president, Daniel W. Johnson, since 2008.
+• A private institution led by its third full-time president, Daniel W. Johnson, since 2008.

 Timeline